Table of contents

 Is Gout Genetic?

-Many genes with small effects have been shown to contribute.
+Experts have shown that many genetic factors with small effects contribute to gout.
 The genes involved are those that transport, release, or reabsorb urate, transport or break down sugars, and transport other small molecules.
 The two genes that seem to have the greatest effect are:

 ABCG2: Encodes for a protein that helps release urate into the gut for removal from the body.

-In 2017, a meta analysis of gout in people with European ancestry identified nine loci associated with gout: ABCG2, SLC2A9, GCKR, MLXIPL, SLC17A1-A4, SLC16A9, SLC22A12, PDZK1, TRIM46.
+In 2017, a genetic study involving the meta analysis of gout in people with European ancestry identified nine loci associated with gout: ABCG2, SLC2A9, GCKR, MLXIPL, SLC17A1-A4, SLC16A9, SLC22A12, PDZK1, TRIM46.
 This study aligned with previous genome wide association studies that identified these areas as associated with high serum urate levels.
-These studies suggest a strong connection between the two conditions.
+These new and previous studies suggest a strong connection between the two conditions.

 Additionally, in 2018, researchers at the University of Otago helped characterize a new linked variant, PDZK1.

-Gout is the most common type of arthritis and cases appear to be rising around the world.
-In the United States, prevalence is thought to have doubled between the 1960s and 1990s.
+Gout is the most common type of arthritis in the general population and cases appear to be rising around the world.
+In the United States, experts believe prevalence has doubled between the 1960s and 1990s.

 It is more common in men than in women and risk increases with age.
 More people will get it during middle age and it normally does not occur in women before menopause.

-The most common symptom of gout is intense pain and swelling in the affected joint, usually the big toe.
+The most common gout symptom is intense joint pain and swelling, usually the big toe.
 Other symptoms of gout include:

 - Warmth, or a feeling like the joint is “on fire”

-The appearance of symptoms is referred to as a flare.
+Experts refer to the appearance of symptoms as a flare.
 Gout flares usually last for one to two weeks before going into remission, or a time when no symptoms are present.

 They can be frequent or infrequent, only occurring every few years.
 If left untreated, there is a greater chance the flares will be more frequent, severe, or spread to other areas of the body.